vishandi/tp/docs/UserGuide.md

 * You cannot edit a person's name and/or phone number such that there will be duplicate persons in UniGenda.
 Persons are considered to be duplicates if they share the same name (case-insensitive) and phone number.

 Examples:
 * `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 * `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+* `edit 1 p/91234567 e/` Removes the 1st person's email address, if it exists previously.

 ### Locating persons by name: `find`